Qwicen/cuda_hlt/contributing.md

-Cuda HLT: Adding a new CUDA algorithm
+Allen: Adding a new CUDA algorithm
 =====================================

-This tutorial will guide you through adding a new CUDA algorithm to the `cuda_hlt` project.
+This tutorial will guide you through adding a new CUDA algorithm to the `Allen` project.

 SAXPY
 -----

-Writing an algorithm in CUDA in the `cuda_hlt` project is no different than writing it on any other GPU project.
+Writing an algorithm in CUDA in the `Allen` project is no different than writing it on any other GPU project.
 The differences are in how to invoke that program, and how to setup the options, arguments, and so on.

 So let's assume that we have the following simple `SAXPY` algorithm, taken out from this website https://devblogs.nvidia.com/easy-introduction-cuda-c-and-c/